Fifty years ago today--on September 10, 1975--Kiss released its fourth album, a double-live LP called Alive!, and I had to have it.

 Pseudo Echo rock and rolls all night and turns Vancouver into Funkytown

-chris cameron photo ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, DEC.
+chris cameron photo ORIGINALLY PUBLISHED ON DEC.
 18, 1987 By Steve Newton Like most Aussie rock 'n' roll bands, Pseudo Echo shuns the fancy costume/big hairdo approach on which many British and American acts rely.
-Like their countrymen AC/DC, Angel City, and Midnight Oil, Pseudo Echo lets its own particular brand of music do the … Continue reading Pseudo Echo rock and rolls all night and turns Vancouver into Funkytown
+Like their countrymen AC/DC, Angel City, and Midnight Oil, Pseudo Echo lets its own particular brand of music do the talkin'--and leaves the … Continue reading Pseudo Echo rock and rolls all night and turns Vancouver into Funkytown

 Kiss’s first-ever box set is a Kiss completist’s wet dream